PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Benchmarks

 \subsection{Hierarchical Panoptic Segmentation}

-\paragraph{Task description.} Models for hierarchical panoptic segmentation target objects, which can be represented as an aggregation of individual parts, \eg, plants can be represented as the union of their leaves~\cite{weyler2022wacv}.
+\myparagraph{Task description.} Models for hierarchical panoptic segmentation target objects, which can be represented as an aggregation of individual parts, \eg, plants can be represented as the union of their leaves~\cite{weyler2022wacv}.
 Consequently, these methods provide a simultaneous instance segmentation of the whole object and each part.
 Thus, they are capable of providing more detailed information about each object, \eg, the association of individual leaves to a specific plant allows obtaining the total number of leaves per plant, which correlates to its growth stage~\cite{lancashire1991aab}.
 We provide the annotated instance masks of all crops and their associated leaves.
 Since there are no leaf annotations for weeds, we do not consider them under the guise of a hierarchical structure.
 Thus, we also relate to weeds as ``stuff'' for this task.

-\paragraph{State of the Art.} Several recent works exploit the underlying hierarchical structure of objects to obtain a panoptic segmentation~\cite{papandreou2018eccv, roggiolani2022arxiv, weyler2022wacv}.
-Generally, there are methods distinguishing between two types of objects.
-First, objects which have a strong prior assumption about their total number of parts, \eg, in the case of human pose estimation~\cite{papandreou2018eccv}.
-Contrary, objects with a high variation in their number of parts, \eg, the number of leaves per plant depends strongly on its growth stage.
-In the agricultural domain, recent methods~\cite{roggiolani2022arxiv, weyler2022wacv} operating in real field conditions exploit the hierarchical structure of plants to predict the instance segmentation of individual crops and their leaves.
+\myparagraph{State of the Art.} Several recent works exploit the underlying hierarchical structure of objects to obtain a panoptic segmentation~\cite{roggiolani2023icra, weyler2022wacv}.
+In the agricultural domain, recent methods~\cite{roggiolani2023icra, weyler2022wacv} operating in real field conditions exploit the hierarchical structure of plants to predict the instance segmentation of individual crops and their leaves.

-\paragraph{Baselines.} We select the methods by Weyler~\etal~\cite{weyler2022wacv} and Roggiolani~\etal~\cite{roggiolani2022arxiv}, called HAPT, as baselines performing a simultaneous instance segmentation of crops and their associated leaves. \change{The first method is bottom-up approach that first predicts leaves, which are then associated to a plant instance.
-In contrast, HAPT uses a hierarchical feature aggregation starting at the plants and providing plant-level features to then predict jointly leaves.}
+\myparagraph{Baselines.} We select the methods by Weyler~\etal~\cite{weyler2022wacv}\change{~(${2.2\text{ M}}$ params)} and Roggiolani~\etal~\cite{roggiolani2023icra}\change{~(${2.4\text{ M}}$ params)} as baselines that both perform a simultaneous instance segmentation of crops and their associated leaves, \change{where the latter method is denoted as HAPT}.
+The first method is a bottom-up approach that first predicts leaves, which are then associated to a plant.
+In contrast, HAPT uses a hierarchical feature aggregation starting at the plants providing plant-level features to then predict leaves.